 As children progress through school, core reading skills including: retrieval, inference, evaluating language choices, prediction, summarization etc. are taught more discretely, practiced and developed so that they can be refined over time with increasing complexity, the aim being to produce confident, insightful readers able to tackle anything that comes their way.

-We are seeing incredibly positive changes as a result of our approach to reading: pupils are more motivated to read, doing so on a daily basis, with regular reading being rewarded and encouraged with the gift of reading where children are given books to continue on their own reading journeys; they take pride in their work, producing outcomes of real quality and they are engaged- reading is an activity that is shared from right down in EYFS with ‘stay and read’ sessions every morning where family members can come in and enjoy books together, up to year 6.
+We are seeing incredibly positive changes as a result of our approach to reading: pupils are more motivated to read, doing so on a daily basis, with regular reading being rewarded and encouraged with the gift of reading where children are given books to continue on their own reading journeys; they take pride in their work, producing outcomes of real quality and they are engaged- reading is an activity that is shared from right down in EYFS with regular ‘stay and read’ sessions where family members can come in and enjoy books together, up to year 6.
 There’s a buzz around learning now that comes from a place of excitement and curiosity.

 We hope you can join us on our journey.